Retail sales fall as consumer caution over Brexit heightens

 Retail sales fell by 2.4 per cent last month amid signs Brexit worries may be denting consumer confidence.

+The Economic and Social Research Institute (ESRI) warned recently that Brexit was having a direct impact on the Republic’s economy with consumers more cautious about spending than they would normally be.
+This despite rising wages and record employment levels.

-Figures from the Central Statistics Office (CSO) show, however, sales were up in annual terms by 1.1 per cent in May.
+Figures from the Central Statistics Office (CSO), published on Friday, show that while monthly numbers were down sales in annual terms were by 1.1 per cent in May.

 If car sales are excluded, there was an increase of 1 per cent in the volume of sales in May and an annual increase of 3.6 per cent.